Sioux Falls VA Health Care System

 Game Assistant-assist in setting up games, escorting Veterans to/from games, play cards with Veterans.
 Monday, Wednesday and Friday mornings from 8:30 a.m.-10:00 a.m. and Monday, Wednesday, and Friday afternoons from 2:00 p.m-3:30 p.m.

-Patient Visitation Volunteer-visit inpatients on the CLC wards who get few visitors, read the paper, play table games, watch TV with them.
+Patient Survey/Visitation Volunteer-assist Veterans by reading the patient surveys or writing down Veteran answers on the survey.
+Visit inpatients on the CLC wards who get few visitors, read the paper, play table games, watch TV with them.
 Available afternoons, evenings and weekends.

 Patriot Café Volunteer-wipe down tables in the cafeteria, stock condiments, assist in getting customer trays to the tables.
-Opportunities Mondays-Fridays for 2-3 hours in the morning.
+Opportunities available Monday-Friday mornings.

 Pharmacy Volunteer-give filled prescription packages to patients at the window and assist in labeling bottles, etc.